thegatesdev/maple/README.md

 ## About

+*TODO: get to the point faster, save trivia for some other place*

 **Maple** was originally intended as a replacement to the Spigot Configuration API, which allows Minecraft plugins to read data from configuration files.
 This is still my use-case for this library, but the goals have grown way past that.